Battle of Vargas Swamp: Aftermath

 With the arrival of nightfall and under the cover of the heavy rainstorm Barreiro and his forces withdrew to their original camp near Paipa, while Bolívar remained near Vargas Swamp.
-Rondón and Carvajal's efforts had been the saviors of the day, along with actions of the patriot infantry and the british legion had turned what seemed to be a defeat into a narrow victory.
+Rondón and Carvajal's efforts had been the saviors of the day, along with actions of the Patriot infantry and the British Legion had turned what seemed to be a defeat into a narrow victory.
 This narrow victory however was not decisive, as the Patriot Army was unable to crush the Royalists allowing them to escape.
 Although victorious, the losses suffered by the Patriots at Vargas left the army nonoperational leading Bolívar to impose martial law in the surrounding area on July 28, ordering the conscription of all males between the ages of 15 and 40 under the penalty of death.

-Barreiro would also reorganize his forces and was subsequently bolstered by reinforcements made up of the troops that had still not joined him that were deployed throughout the region prior to Bolívar's invasion.
+Barreiro also reorganized his forces and was subsequently bolstered by reinforcements made up of the troops that had still not joined him that were deployed throughout the region prior to Bolívar's invasion.
 The main priority of the Royalist Army now would no longer be to block Bolívar's march to the capital through an open battle, but to reach Santa Fe before he could and gather the troops that were guarding the capital in order to face him at full strength.
 The following days the armies observed each other, and would move again on August 3 leading to a clash at the Battle of Boyacá on August 7.

-The battle had been particularly bloody for both sides, it would be the bloodiest battle of Bolívar's campaign to liberate New Granada.
+The battle had been particularly bloody for both sides and was the bloodiest battle of Bolívar's campaign to liberate New Granada.
 In the report prepared by Colonel Manuel Manrqiue, the Patriots claimed having suffered 140 casualties while inflicting on the Royalists some 500 dead or wounded.
 The Patriots also claimed the capture of various muskets, lances, bugles, as well as 2 standards of the Regiment of Granadan Dragoons.
-Various patriot officers were wounded in the battle, the most senior Patriot officer to lose his life would be Colonel James Rooke, commander of the British Legion, who had been shot in his left elbow causing a rupture of its joint, the army surgeon was only able to amputate his arm until the next day.
+Various patriot officers were wounded in the battle, the most senior Patriot officer to die was Colonel James Rooke, commander of the British Legion, who had been shot in his left elbow causing a rupture of its joint, the army surgeon was only able to amputate his arm until the next day.
 After having his left arm amputated, Rooke grabbed it with his right arm and raised it shouting in poorly accented Spanish: "Viva la Patria!"
 (Long live the homeland.)
 The surgeon asked him in English: "Which Country?
 Ireland or England?"
-Rooke shook his head and replied: "The country which will bury me..." he died 2 days later and was buried at a convent near Tunja.
+Rooke shook his head and replied: "The country which will bury me..." he died two days later and was buried at a convent near Tunja.
 Sergeant Jóse Inocencio Chincá would also die as a result of the wounds that he received from his duel with Captain Ramón Bedoya, he was buried in a cemetery in the town of Tibasosa where his remains have remained since.